This baby checklist of what to do before you come to the hospital is straight from an L&D RN — This to do list is going to get you prepared!

 Motherhood truly is magical.
 You just have to search for it and treasure each bit of the magic.
 Just like pregnancy.
 I think this Kate Spade journal just screams to have awesome pregnancy dreams written in it!
 This Belly Book looks SO fun, and Dating Divas has their own printable book.
 Check them out!

-11. Shopping Date!
+12. Shopping Date!

 There’s plenty to buy for the little one, but CERTAINLY not what the baby stores would make you think.
 I have my very own post about the actual necessities to having a baby.
-After that, I’d splurge on a few things you think will be extra nice like the Owlet Baby monitor.
+After that, I’d splurge on a few things you think will be extra nice like the Owlet Baby Monitor.

 Don’t forget to register so your friends and family don’t end up getting you something you don’t want (or 12 of them):

-Don’t forget to use Ebates to save EVEN MORE on your online shopping!
+AND Don’t forget to use Ebates to save EVEN MORE on your online shopping!

 ** You’ll notice I didn’t say “primp” — unless you haven’t showered in days we’ve seen it all and most times we don’t care.
 Sure, a quick shower is probably thoughtful for everyone, but I want you to be comfortable.
 As long as you feel good about how you look, I’m fine with it too. 🙂